Why Silver Coating or Aluminum Asphalt Paint Sealant on Rubber Roofs?

 Some Modified Bitumen Rubber membranes come with ceramic granules embedded and there is no need to paint it with an asphalt paint.
 When the surface is plain or smooth, then it is vital to coat the roof with a silver coat.

-Advantages of Aluminum Asphalt Paint
+Advantages of Silver Coating or Aluminum Asphalt Paint

 - A roof that is coated with this paint on a regular basis can almost last indefinitely.
 This coating reflects the ultraviolet, and the roof will not be damaged.
 As long as this aluminum asphalt paint is maintained on the roof, there is no reason why a modified bitumen rubber roof or a Hot tar roof will ever be replaced.